vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 > `exec()` by default spawns a shell, similar as you running commands in terminal, on the other hand `spawn()` is not doing it by default.

-I call `exec` method and pass whole command as one string and a callback function which will run when process is finished.
+We call `exec()` method and pass whole command as one string and a callback function which will run when process is finished.
 Callback function has three arguments: error, stdout and stderr to read process output and errors.

-**Bonus**: because `exec` is not using streams but returns output at once within a callback function, we can turned it into promise based function using utility from Node.js `util.promisify()`.
+`exec()` is not using streams, but returns output at once within a callback function.
+This is why we can turn it into promise based function using utility from Node.js `util.promisify()`.
 This makes it much more readable, have a look:

 ```javascript
 import util from 'util';